qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

     :math:`[0, 3]`.
   - The output is the state of the system, starting in the ground state, at ``100`` points over the total evolution time.

+Note, as described at the beginning of this section, we need to make a copy of ``solver`` before setting the signals, to ensure the simulation function remains pure.

 .. jupyter-execute::